penina26/colorquantization/README.md

 1. The color quantization algorithm based on K-Means has a better effect on the color quantization of images.
 2. Colour quantization of RGB images can reduce image size.

+Therefore, the result of using the color quantization algorithm based on K-Means has a smaller visual error and consumes less memory space.
+Color quantization not only enables RGB images to be reproduced in more low-performance devices, improves image usability, but also saves computer storage space.
+It also improves image processing and transmission over the internet efficiently.